Tongass National Forest

-The area was designated in 1902 as the Alexander Archipelago Forest Reserve by President Theodore Roosevelt.
+The area is the traditional homeland of the Tlingit, Haida, and Tsimshian Peoples, who have lived here for thousands of years.
+The forest was designated in 1902 as the Alexander Archipelago Forest Reserve by President Theodore Roosevelt.
 In 1908 the forest was renamed and expanded, and today the 16.9 million-acre Tongass National Forest stretches from the Pacific Ocean to the vast inland ice fields that border British Columbia, and from the southern tip of Prince of Wales Island to Malaspina Glacier 500 miles to the north.

 FACILITIES AND CAMPING

 Tongass National Forest offers outstanding recreation opportunities and facilities.
 Scattered throughout the forest are 150 Forest Service cabins that can be reserved in advance.
 There are also 20 designating campgrounds or camping areas within the forest, plus endless opportunities for dispersed and backcountry camping.